batfink/googleapis-jwt-calendar-experiment/README.md

 There’s also a simple server which compiles the html on the fly.

-To run the server
+To run the server on port 8000

 ```bash
 nodemon
 ```

 To run the gulp tasks, you’ll have to first create a service account, generate a key and then generate and secure a pem file.
-Follow steps 3, 4, 5 in [Accessing Google Spreadsheets][] from Node.js by Nicholas C. Zakas and also the instructions at the bottom of the page on how to secure the PEM file.
+Follow steps 3, 4, 5 in [Accessing Google Spreadsheets from Node.js][] by Nicholas C. Zakas and also the instructions at the bottom of the page on how to secure the PEM file.
 Then share one of your calendars with your service account, and replace the calendarId in the getEvents function.

 ```js